Beta-Caryophyllene Effects: What Are the Beta-Caryophyllene Benefits?

 BCP is found in many cannabis strains, making up to a third of their essential oil, and is often associated with a musky and spicy aroma.
 It is also present in many hybrids that can provide relaxation and reduce anxiety.

 Some cannabis strains with high levels of BCP include those with intense aromas reminiscent of diesel, jet fuel, or muskiness.
+Here are some strains which have higher levels of Beta Caryophyllene terpene:

 • Cookies and Cream: This popular strain often boasts a sweet and creamy flavor profile with a hint of spice thanks to caryophyllene.
 Expect a relaxed and euphoric high.